 Since the HPV vaccine hit the market in 2006, I’ve noticed a lot of young women are hesitant to get it.
 The common questions I hear are: “What is HPV?”
 “What is my real risk of getting cervical cancer?” and “Is the vaccine safe?”
-I also counsel mothers who are debating whether to give the vaccine to their young daughters.
-They usually ask, “Is it really necessary to give my daughter the vaccine at age 11?”
-Most parents feel uncomfortable giving their daughters a vaccine to prevent a sexually transmitted virus when their daughters are nowhere near becoming sexually active, or so they hope.
+I also counsel mothers who are debating whether to give the vaccine to their young daughters or sons.
+They usually ask, “Is it really necessary to give my child the vaccine at age 11?”
+Most parents feel uncomfortable giving their child a vaccine to prevent a sexually transmitted virus when their daughter or son is nowhere near becoming sexually active, or so they hope.

 Human Papilloma Virus

 Here are the facts.
 HPV (Human Papilloma Virus) is a virus that causes warts.
 It is transmitted through skin to skin contact.
 There are at least 100 strains of this virus.
 Some strains cause warts on your hands, feet or other places on your body.
 Some strains cause genital warts.
-And some strains can infect the cervix and lead to cervical cancer.
+And some strains can infect the cervix.
 An estimated 75-80% of sexually active adults will become infected with HPV in the genital tract before their 50th birthday.
-Every year, more than 10,000 women are diagnosed with cervical cancer and 4,000 women die from it.
-The HPV vaccine can help prevent cervical cancer, as well as genital warts.
+Many people know that HPV infections put women at risk for cervical cancer, but HPV infections can also cause vulvar and vaginal cancer in women, penile cancer in men as well as anal cancer and mouth and throat cancer in both women and men.
+Every year, more than 31,000 HPV-related cancers are diagnosed.
+Cervical cancer accounts for more than 10,000 of these and about 4,000 women die from cervical cancer each year.
+By protecting women and men from contracting the HPV virus, the HPV vaccine helps prevent cancer of the cervix, vulva, vagina, anus, mouth/throat.
+The vaccine can also prevent genital warts.

 HPV Vaccination – For Girls and Boys

 And this is where I usually get some raised eyebrows, “Really?
-Age nine?”
-Yes.
-Age nine.
-And I cannot stress the importance of this enough.
-The HPV vaccine prevents HPV infections, but it does not cure HPV infections.
+Age nine?
+Why so young?”
+The answer is that the HPV vaccine prevents HPV infections, but it does not cure HPV infections.
 Therefore, girls and boys need to get the vaccine before they become sexually active, otherwise the vaccine doesn’t work nearly as well.
 In fact, research has shown the vaccine can prevent between 93-100% of serious cervical infections or cancers in those who are vaccinated before becoming sexually active.
 In contrast, it prevents less than 50% of serious cervical infections or cancers in those who get vaccinated after becoming sexually active.
 That’s a REALLY big difference.
 And recent studies suggest one out of every three ninth graders is sexually active and some become sexually active even earlier than that.

 The vaccine should be available through your primary care provider, pediatrician or gynecologic care provider.
+It may also be available at your local pharmacy or county health department.
 If you are interested in getting vaccinated or want to learn more information about the vaccine, make it a priority to discuss this with your or your child’s healthcare provider at your next visit.

 As a clinician and as someone who believes in the importance of public health, the HPV vaccine is a major breakthrough in the prevention of cervical cancer.
 If we get enough young people vaccinated it is possible I may get to a point in my career when I no longer see abnormal Pap smear results.
 Wouldn’t that be great?